Quasiconformal characterization of Schottky sets: Transboundary modulus estimates

 \subsection{Lower bound for transboundary modulus}

 The results in this and in the next section provide sufficient conditions for transboundary modulus to behave similarly to conformal modulus.
-The following proposition appears in a weaker form in \cite{Rehmert:thesis}*{Lemma 3.3.5} and its proof is essentially a modification of the proof of \cite{Bonk:uniformization}*{Prop.\ 8.1}.
+The following proposition appears in a weaker form in \cite{HakobyanLi:qs_embeddings}*{Lemma 4.6} and in \cite{Rehmert:thesis}*{Lemma 3.3.5}, and its proof is essentially a modification of the proof of \cite{Bonk:uniformization}*{Prop.\ 8.1}.